HOminus/neighbourhood/README.md

 ```

 ## Performance
 For optimal performance it is crucial to have a good `brute_force_size` parameter.
 The `brute_force_size` can always be changed, even multiple times after construction of the KdTree.
 By default the value is chosen, s.t.
 3 dimensional points will perform very well.
-But benchmarks showed that even with a non-optimal `brute_force_size`, Neighbourhoods K-d Trees do perform very well.
+But benchmarks showed that even with a non-optimal `brute_force_size`, Neighbourhoods K-d Trees do perform well.
 An optimal `brute_force_size` value depends on the query parameters.
 For maximum performance case by case benchmarking is strongly recommended.

 ## Correctness
 Neighbourhoods K-d Trees are validated by running extensive tests against other K-d tree implementations.
 At this point in time, no bugs are known.